poncos/intro-development/basics/README.md

 - 5 + 3.
 This expression is a Integer expression because its value is a *intiger*.
 - 5.0 + 3.0.
 This is a *float* expression.
-- x = 5 + 3.
-This is a integer expression where the value is assigned to the variable *x*.
+- 5 < 10.
+Relational expression which evaluates to a *boolean* value, in this case *True*.

 There are as well, **boolean expression** that evaluate to a *bool* value, and **string expressions**.